-One approach to obtain high resolution analysis is the use of regional data assimilation.
+One approach to this problem is the use of regional data assimilation.
 NCEP (National Centers for Environmental Prediction) recently performed regional reanalysis over the United States for the period 1979 to present using 32 km resolution (Mesinger et al., 2006).
 European countries are also working together on a similar project (EURRA, 2005).
-While this approach is feasible, such efforts are limited to a small number of countries and institutions that have advanced data assimilation systems and ample computer power.
+While this approach is feasible, such efforts are limited to a small number of countries and institutions with advanced data assimilation systems and large computer power.

 Dynamical downscaling is an alternative to regional data assimilation.
-As pointed out by von Storch et al. (2000), dynamical downscaling with the spectral nudging technique is considered a "poor person's data assimilation technique."
+As already pointed out by von Storch et al. (2000), dynamical downscaling with the spectral nudging technique is considered a "poor person's data assimilation technique."
 Some comparisons between regional data assimilation and dynamical downscaling have been studied by Kanamaru and Kanamitsu (2007a).
-It was concluded that the dynamical downscaling with higher spatial resolution (10 km) has an advantage over the coarser resolution (32 km) regional data assimilation.
-Part of the reason is that the current data assimilation system is incapable of effectively utilizing high-density near-surface observations, and places more weight on the initial guess produced by the regional high-resolution numerical model.
-In spite of its economical merit, a regional climate model, and accordingly the downscaling, is inherently mathematically ill-posed due to specified lateral boundary values, which result in noises and instabilities that propagate into the interior of the domain and contaminate the downscaled analysis.
-Thus, for the purpose of examining the effect of the lateral boundary in the RCM-downscaling, a downscaling without any lateral boundary is desirable.
+It was concluded that the dynamical downscaling with higher spatial resolution has an advantage over the coarser resolution data assimilation.
+Part of the reason for this is the current data assimilation system's inability to effectively utilize high-density near-surface observations, which places more weight on the initial guess produced by the high-resolution numerical model.

+In spite of its economical merit, a regional climate model is inherently mathematically ill-posed due to specified lateral boundary values, which result in noises and instabilities that propagate into the interior of the domain and contaminate the downscaled analysis.
+In addition, we lose large areas around the lateral boundaries due to lateral boundary nudging.

-Under the GEWEX (Global Energy and Water Cycle Experiment), as a transferability intercomparison project, Rockel et al. (2006) proposed a comparison of regional simulations with fixed model parameterizations over several globally-distributed domains to test the model performance and to improve model parameterizations.
+Furthermore, in the recently proposed transferability intercomparisons, Rockel et al. (2006) proposed a comparison of regional simulations with fixed model parameterizations over several globally-distributed domains to test the model performance and to improve model parameterizations.
 The project targets regional models, but if similar experiments can be performed using a global model, this could be ideal for regional comparison since the simulation would not be contaminated by lateral boundaries.
-The global downscaling can also be more economical than running the regional model at many locations because the global model eliminates the sizeable overheads required to run the regional model separately at multiple locations.
+Global downscaling is much more economical than running the regional model at multiple locations.

-In this study, a global version of the dynamical downscaling is developed.
-The system uses global spectral model and spectral nudging, and produces finer resolution global datasets from 200 km resolution reanalysis.
-For this purpose, a modified version of the scale-selective bias correction (Kanamaru and Kanamitsu, 2007a), is developed.
+In this study, a global version of the dynamical downscaling using a global spectral model and spectral nudging, aiming at producing finer resolution global datasets from 200 km resolution reanalysis, is developed.
+For this purpose, a modified version of the scale-selective bias correction (Kanamaru and Kanamitsu, 2007a), is employed.
 The major objective of this paper is to demonstrate that a "global high-resolution" version of the NCEP global Reanalysis can be produced with relatively low computer cost.

 A different type of global downscaling was recently conducted by Ghan et al. (2006).
 They downscaled a GCM (general circulation model) simulation with a physically based subgrid orography scheme over global terrain for a multi-decadal period.
-In their method, surface variables in each coarse grid cell were redistributed into finer subgrids taking into account the elevation effect, but with rather crude airflow dynamics within a grid, and an offline-mode of a land surface model was driven by these surface variables.
-Their method is not fully dynamical downscaling, but rather a practical and computationally inexpensive approach to global downscaling.
+In their method, surface variables in each coarse grid cell are redistributed into finer subgrids considering elevation effect, but with rather crude airflow dynamics within a grid, and an offline-mode of a land surface model is driven by these surface variables.
+Therefore, their method is not fully dynamical downscaling, but rather a practical and computationally inexpensive approach to global downscaling.

 This paper is outlined as follows.
 Section 2 describes a global version of the spectral nudging technique, specifically, the modification of the scale-selective bias correction method, and the results of the preliminary short-term nudging experiments are shown.
 Section 3 presents results from a finer longer-term downscaling experiment.
 The results are evaluated against observations over the globe and over specific regions.
-Finally, Section 4 provides a summary and conclusions.
+Finally, the last section provides a summary and conclusions.